KTrain5169/KTrain5169/README.md

 - 👋 Hi, I’m @KTrain5169
 - 👀 I’m interested in coding and tech support stuff
 - 🌱 I’m currently learning Computer Science
-- </> In my spare time, I code!
+- </> In my spare time, I code (in private)!
 Most of them were great in concept to be honest.
+- ❓I help around in the Hypixel SkyBlock community a fair bit.